toextendmylimits/LeetCode/Notes/tiktok.md

 For each position, I look at all earlier positions with smaller values and extend the best subsequence found so far.
 The answer is the maximum value in dp.
 This runs in O(n²) time and O(n) space.

+# TO MEMORIZE
+## 300. Longest Increasing Subsequence